Everything I need to know about Chronic Kidney Disease (CKD)

 - Fever, sweats and shaking.

-then you may need to stop some of your regular medication (especially water tablets e.g. furosemide, anti-inflammatories e.g. ibuprofen/naproxen, or blood pressure tablets e.g. ramipril).
+then you may need to stop some of your regular medication (especially Diuretics e.g. furosemide, anti-inflammatories e.g. ibuprofen/naproxen, or blood pressure tablets e.g. ramipril and SGL12 medications e.g Dapagliflozin, Empagliflozin or Canagliflozin).

 You can usually restart these when you are well, after 24-48 hours of eating and drinking normally.

-Speak to your GP if you are unwell, and on these kinds of medications with CKD.
+Consult with your GP if you are unwell, or have questions about these kinds of medications with CKD.